vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 :::

 ::: warning
-You will also need to configure both modules.
+Remember to configure both modules.
 Check readme of [the repository](https://github.com/commercetools/commercetools-adyen-integration) for details.
 :::

 7. Use `PaymentAdyenProvider.vue` as a last step of the checkout process.